Quadrifolium/TFinMedia/en-GB/20150509 大象公会(Elephant Magazine).md

 Many TFBOYS' fans commented: Mr. CHEN, we also like you very much, if they know you were there, they must send greetings to you.

 TFBOYS did well on Weibo according to the data
--- From the second half of 2014, the average forward of each member's weibo is about 200,000, while the peak reached tens of millions.
+-- From the second half of 2014, the average number of reposts of each member's Weibo post is about 200,000, while the peak reached tens of millions.
 The propagation effect is nearly the sum of the whole mainstream media.

 However, their outstanding performance is only impressed on Weibo.